mirconegri/LaundryBot/README.md

-# 🤖 LavandaioBot
+# 🤖 LaundryBot

-LavandaioBot is a Telegram bot designed to manage **laundry bookings** easily and automatically.
+Laundry is a Telegram bot designed to manage **laundry bookings** easily and automatically.
 It allows users to book, view, and cancel their time slots directly via Telegram.

 ---